Homeschooling laws can change, so be sure to check the Texas Department of Education website for updates.

-Texas Homeschool Policy
+Other Texas Homeschool Policies

+The state does not issue diplomas to homeschooled students.
 Successful completion of home school education is considered equivalent to graduation from high school in Texas, so postsecondary schools in Texas must apply the same standards for undergraduate admissions, including standardized test score requirements, as the standards for graduates from public schools.

 If you want more information regarding Texas homeschool laws and Texas homeschooling in general, the Texas Education Agency also recommends visiting the websites for the Texas Homeschool Coalition and Texas Home Educators.